Beyond Primary Care

 We have a flat fee of $28 for mental health counseling sessions.
 If this fee is making it difficult for you to access counseling here, please talk with your provider so she can help you find a solution.

 Patients who smoke can use our smoking cessation program to quit for good.
-Christine MacDonald, one of our social workers, uses the American Cancer Society's Freshstart program to help patients quit.
+Our social workers use the American Cancer Society's Freshstart program to help patients quit.

-Christine has been cheerleading patients trying to quit smoking through the finish line for almost a decade.
-She'll meet with you to discuss your motivations for quitting and the hurdles getting in the way, based on your individual situation.
-You and she will come up with a plan to quit based on her experience of what has worked for people she's helped in similar situations in the past, including additional meetings if needed.
+Our social worker will meet with you to discuss your motivations for quitting and the hurdles getting in the way, based on your individual situation.
+Together, you will come up with a plan to quit based on what has worked for people in the past, including additional meetings if needed.

-To schedule an appointment with Christine, call the front office at 447-8900.
+To schedule an appointment, call the front office at 447-8900.
 You can also talk with your provider about strategies to quit smoking.

 Our smoking cessation program is free to patients.